 Compatibility with Drupal versions: 9.3 – 10

-Link to modules directory on Drupal.org: Simple XML sitemap.
+Link to module directory on Drupal.org: Simple XML sitemap

 Devel

-Devel is a developer module that allows you to create custom modules and that includes several functions to facilitate performance testing and detecting the presence of bugs.
+Devel is a developer-focused module that helps in crafting custom modules and offers various functions to simplify performance testing and bug detection.

 Module name: Devel.